 One example from our curriculum this year: One book in the Reading with History Level 1 that we loved was The Ubsorne book of Peoples of the World.
 It covered all the world religions, my kids did ask more questions, and I was able to either answer them outright or we could find the answers together.

 I have always looked for secular homeschool options, and have found few options available.
 Here’s the thing, if you are willing to dig into a curriculum deep and hard enough you find something you don’t agree with.
-I am looking for curriculum without God, just with facts.
+I am looking for a curriculum without God, just with facts.
 The books that are chosen for a given curriculum are what’s important.
 Usborne books are secular, and those are some of the books that were in our curriculum, and they are amazing books.

 At the end of the day, you are going to want to choose the curriculum that fits how and what you want to teach your child, and that’s the most important thing, not how someone else feels about it.
 I know that BookShark is what fits our views and family, and I have in fact already been looking at their curriculum levels and choices for next year.